Loading...

 attending an indian wedding celebration

-If you’ve received an invitation to attend an Indian wedding, then you might be wondering what to wear, what to bring, and—honestly—what to expect.
-No two Indian weddings are alike, but they are always filled with lots of tradition and culture.
-You’re truly in for a unique experience.
-With all the amazing food, beautiful colors, and incredible music, we know you are going to have an amazing time.
+If you’ve received an invitation to attend an Indian wedding, then you might be wondering what to wear, what to bring, and what to expect.
+No two Indian weddings are alike, but they are always filled with lots of tradition and culture, so you’re truly in for a unique experience.
+With all the amazing food, beautiful colors, breathtaking florals, and incredible music, we know you are going to have an amazing time.

-We want you to focus on having a great time, which is why we’ve put together this guide for you.
-We’ve got all the information you’ll need as a guest.
-Keep scrolling to see the eleven things to expect when attending an Indian wedding.
+We want you to focus on having a great time, which is why we’ve put together this guide.
+It has all the information you’ll need as a guest, so keep scrolling to see the eleven things to expect when attending an Indian wedding.

-Indian weddings can last up anywhere from three days to a full week, depending on the ceremony.
-There are pre-wedding rituals leading up to the 2 to 3-hour long marriage ceremony.
+Indian weddings can last anywhere from three days to a full week, depending on the ceremony.
+There are pre-wedding rituals leading up to the 2 to 3-hour-long marriage ceremony.
 If you’ve been invited to an Indian wedding, make sure you bring enough outfits for all the days—and definitely bring comfortable shoes.
 You’ll also want to make sure you read which events you’ve been invited to.
-Some guests are invited to all events over the course of the wedding while others may only be invited to the last day.
+Some guests are invited to all events over the course of the wedding, while others may only be invited to the last day.

 Image by Carlos Elizondo.
 See more of this real wedding here.

 For Indian weddings, it is best to dress both conservatively and appropriately.
 Before you buy an outfit, check with the couple and ask for their expectations.
 If they say to wear something traditional, then you’ll want to wear traditional Indian wedding attire.
-If that’s the case, you can rent these outfits from companies like Riya Collective and Saris and Things.
+If that’s the case, you can rent these outfits from companies like Glamourental and All Borrow.

-Some couples are comfortable with traditionally western wedding attire, then aim for color.
-Indian weddings are filled with color so you’ll want to stay away from bland black and white looks.
-Plus, white is seen as a mourning color and black is bad luck, so definitely steer clear of these colors.
+Some couples are comfortable with traditional Western wedding attire, so you’ll want to aim for color.
+Indian weddings are filled with color, so you’ll want to stay away from neutral black-and-white looks.
+Plus, white is seen as a mourning color, and black is bad luck, so definitely steer clear of these colors.
 We recommend a colorful suit or a colorful dress.

 Junebug Tip: